JacquelineHu/JacquelinHu.github.io/hydejack/_posts/2019-11-14-FID-noise-in-SE.md

 We also find that the line wasn't limited in the location of our object, and it also occurs in the dark area with lower magnitude.
 This is probably because there is a **spectrum leakage** while we are sampling the FID signal.
 The specific reason will not be explained in this article.

 ### Remove the artifact
 Then, what are we gonna do to remove the artifact?
-Here, I introduce a method to suppress this fine line artifact.
+Here, I introduce a method to suppress this fine line artifact in imaging part.

+To suppress the impact of FID signal, we cannot let it "freely decay".
+So, after it is induced by the 180° impulse, we can apply an extra gradient to disperse the phase of FID.